Artemis: Structured Visual Reasoning for Perception Policy Learning: Experiments

-This indicates that while sequential training can handle individual tasks effectively, jointly optimizing grounding and detection allows the model to learn more generalizable perceptual representations.
-In particular, joint training balances the supervision signals across tasks, preventing overfitting to a single objective and promoting transfer to diverse downstream perception challenges.
+\textbf{Effect of Joint Training on Perception.} To investigate the effect of task ordering on perceptual gains, we conduct an ablation study comparing unified training with two sequential alternatives: training detection first and then grounding (Det. $\rightarrow$ Grd.), and training grounding first and then detection (Grd. $\rightarrow$ Det.).
+As shown in Table~\ref{tab:training_order}, the sequential strategies yield competitive performance on in-domain visual grounding (RefCOCOg$_\text{val}$), with Grd. $\rightarrow$ Det. slightly outperforming Det. $\rightarrow$ Grd.
+(87.2 vs. 86.9).
+However, unified training consistently achieves the strongest results across all out-of-domain perception benchmarks.
+This indicates that while sequential training can handle individual tasks effectively, unified optimizing grounding and detection allows the model to learn more generalizable perceptual representations.
+In particular, unified training balances the supervision signals across tasks, preventing overfitting to a single objective and promoting transfer to diverse downstream perception challenges.

-\textbf{Effect of SFT and RL Training Strategies.} We ablate the impact of different training strategies on visual perception as shown in Fig.~\ref{fig:sft_rl}.
-We use the same set of samples for SFT and RL, converted into the SFT format for SFT training.
-The baseline Qwen2.5VL-3B without SFT or RL exhibits low scene perception, especially in detection.
-Applying SFT only on grounding (SFT-Grd.) decreases performance, likely due to insufficient data for learning structured visual reasoning.
-In contrast, SFT on detection (SFT-Det.) improves overall scene perception but significantly harms grounding, highlighting the challenge of balancing fine-grained perception in single-task SFT.
-Mixing SFT for both grounding and detection (SFT-Full) partially recovers performance, yet data scarcity still limits gains.
-Only with GRPO-based RL can the model effectively leverage structured visual reasoning to enhance both detection and grounding under small data regimes.
-For fairness, the RL model does not use any cold-start initialization.
+\textbf{Effect of SFT and RL Training Strategies.} We ablate the impact of different training strategies on visual perception, as shown in Fig.~\ref{fig:sft_rl}.
+All models are trained on the same base model (Qwen2.5-VL-3B) and the same set of samples, with no cold-start initialization.
+In particular, SFT-Full and GRPO-based RL use exactly the same training samples, differing only in the output format; other SFT variants (SFT-Grd. and SFT-Det.) are trained on subsets of this data.
+The baseline Qwen2.5-VL-3B without SFT or RL exhibits low scene perception, especially in detection.
+Applying SFT only on grounding (SFT-Grd.) decreases grounding performance, likely due to insufficient data for learning structured visual reasoning.
+In contrast, SFT on detection (SFT-Det.) improves detection but significantly harms grounding, highlighting the challenge of balancing fine-grained perception in single-task SFT.
+Mixing SFT for both grounding and detection (SFT-Full) partially recovers performance, though gains remain limited.
+Only with GRPO-based RL can the model effectively leverage structured visual reasoning to improve both detection and grounding under the same training samples, demonstrating that reinforcement learning more effectively enhances perceptual capabilities than supervised fine-tuning.

 \textbf{Cold-Start Analysis.} We conduct ablation study to invest the effect of cold-start strategies and the proportion of grounding and detection data on the model's perception performance (Fig.~\ref{fig:coldstart}).
 Without cold-start data, the model struggles to detect contextual objects.
 This is likely due to insufficient exposure to diverse scene contexts, which results in reduced scene perception.
 Such deficiencies may compromise downstream tasks that rely on comprehensive scene understanding.
 Introducing only a small amount of grounding data may provide initial guidance, but it can also disrupt the model's pre-existing capabilities learned from baseline training, and may even negatively affect other perceptual abilities, such as detection.
 Adding a balanced proportion of detection data significantly recovers performance, while applying cold start directly to detection achieves the best overall results.
 This indicates that improving scene-level perception not only enhances structured visual reasoning reasoning but also boosts the model's overall perception capabilities.